temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 2. Switch back to the terminal where your Workflow ran.
 Start the Workflow again with `go run starter/main.go`.
 3. Verify the Workflow is running in the UI.
 4. Shut down the Temporal Server by either using `CTRL+C` in the terminal window running the server or via the Docker dashboard.
-5. After the Temporal cluster has stopped, restart it and visit the UI.
+5. After the Temporal cluster has stopped, restart it.
+If you are using Temporal CLI, run the same command you used previously to ensure you use the same database file.

+Visit the UI.
 Your Workflow is still listed:

 ![The second Workflow appears in the list of Workflows](images/second_workflow.png)